Socram94/cleanConsole/README.md

 This is the first release of the extension, you can use it only feature without moderation

+### 1.0.1

+Bug fix

 ## Information

-If you favorite language isn't currently supported, you can submit a pull request to add it to the list !
+If your favorite language isn't currently supported, you can submit a pull request to add it to the list !